stephenjia/bmvc16_face/README.md

 # Dataset
 You need to first download MultiPIE dataset.
 To crop and align faces, we use the code provided by Junho Yim for their cvpr15 paper titled ```Rotating Your Face Using Multi-task Deep Neural Network```.
-Please cite their paper if you use this code.
+Please cite their paper if you use this code for face cropping and alignment.

 # Results